The Australian Koala Foundation Methodology

 c) home range sizes in each class of habitat.

-The AKF methodology is the only practical, objective approach to estimating koala numbers.
+The AKF methodology is a practical and objective approach to estimating Koala numbers.
 Koalas are hard to see and can often be high up in the tree canopy, so are difficult to count.
-More importantly, they exist in low densities across the entire Eastern coast of Australia, some 1.5 million square kilometres, so it is practically impossible to go out and count them all.
-Our modeling approach instead takes the results of a number of studies from locations around the country and attempts to use statistics and probability to estimate what is going on in the rest of the country.
+More importantly, they exist in low densities across the entire Eastern coast of Australia, some 1.5 million square kilometres, so it is practically impossible to count them all.
+Instead, our modeling approach takes the results of a number of studies from locations around the country and attempts to use statistics and probability to estimate what is going on in the rest of the country.

 The Federal Government Methodology

-For much of the country, the informed guesswork of this Government working group was used to estimate koala numbers.
-There are a number of koala experts working in study areas across the country, and the government working group included most of these experts.
-Their research has provided good estimates of koala abundance in these small areas.
+For much of the country, the informed guesswork of this Government working group was used to estimate Koala numbers.
+There are a number of Koala experts working in study areas across the country, and the government group included most of these experts.
+Their research has provided good estimates of Koala abundance in these small areas.
 However, they have essentially relied on guesswork and consensus to fill in the gaps.